BTBurke/toposort/README.md

 Error | Returned when
 ----- | -------------
-MissingDependencyError | Returned if a dependency doesn't exist in the graph CyclicGraphError | Returned if the graph contains a cycle.
+MissingDependencyError | Returned if a dependency doesn't exist in the graph GraphCycleError | Returned if the graph contains a cycle.

 Note:
 - The returned order is not guaranteed to be unique.